Instructor: Dr. Kyle Artelle

 Practical Skills: We aim to provide upper level undergraduate students with broad skills that will enable them to enter into Masters programs in coastal sciences.
 This includes how to conduct field research in a responsible and ethical manner.

 Boat Use: You will be given the opportunity to drive boats if you choose to do so.
-Boat driving is recommended but not required for Marine Terrestiral Interactions.
+Boat driving is strongly recommended but not required for Marine Terrestrial Interactions.
 Students who wish to drive boats at BMSC must hold a PCOC and valid first aid certificate and will participate in an introductory boat check-out on the first day of orientation.

 Prerequisites: Preference will be given to third or fourth year students in Biology, Geography, Environmental Studies, and Earth and Ocean Sciences.
 Introductory statistics is recommended but not required.

 Physical Requirements: This course exposes students to the rugged west coast environment.
 This includes a series of day hikes, boating trips, and overnight camping trips and thus the students must be prepared and excited to participate.
 This may include hiking through dense forests, snorkeling the intertidal zones, and portaging canoes.
 BMSC safety rules, training, and guidance from the instructors and the teaching assistant will minimize the challenges and any risks.
 Students can also contribute by invoking common sense and bringing appropriate footwear and outdoor clothes.

 Textbook: There is no textbook – readings to be assigned by the instructors.